-Surviving the Reno - A personal perspective by Tracy Trager.
+Surviving the reno - A personal perspective by Tracy Trager.

 I have renovated many homes as a house flipper, but most of those have been done where I buy the property and renovate quickly before I move in.
 Recently, however, I renovated my kitchen while living in the home, and hats off to my clients who do this.